javaernesto/emath/README.md

-# Extended C mathematical library
+# emath - Extended C mathematical library

+A mathematical library for working with linear algebra and probability.

 ## How to compile